Information on the following seminar

 The progressive digitization in all areas of society has major, disruptive impact on research and education.
 Therefore, we are glad to announce the TIB Research Seminar Series on the Digitization of Research and Education to showcase and discuss different social science research aspects of the changing educational and research landscapes.
-The scope includes academic reseach presentations ranging from theoretical issues to concrete, practical utilisation of social research.
-Each research seminar consists of an introductory presentation of 30 minutes followed by 20 minutes discussion.
-This research seminar series is intended primarly for researchers, but students, librarians or other relevant stakeholders with an interest in social science research on digitization are also welcome to attend.
+The scope includes academic research presentations ranging from theoretical issues to concrete, practical utilisation of social research.
+Each research seminar consists of an introduction of 10 minutes, a presentation of 30 minutes followed by 20 minutes discussion.
+This research seminar series is intended primarily for researchers, but students, librarians or other relevant stakeholders with an interest in social science research on digitization are also welcome to attend.

 The research seminar series is co-organised by the Learning and Skill Analytics Research Group, the Open Science Lab and the Leibniz Joint Lab Data Science & Open Knowledge.
 Sessions will be chaired by Dr. Gábor Kismihók, Learning and Skill Analytics Research Group Lead at TIB.